Emergency request filed as execution looms for Julius Jones

 “This motion is being filed now admittedly on the day of Julius Jones’s execution.
 Nonetheless, it is timely under circumstances where the Governor has not acted on the clemency recommendation that, if accepted, would have obviated the need for this motion being filed seeking emergency relief today as it relates to Julius Jones.”

+Jones is scheduled to receive a lethal injection at the State Penitentiary in McAlester.

-Students at high schools across Oklahoma City walked out of their classes.
+Jones’ looming execution prompted high school students across Oklahoma City to walk out of their classes Wednesday.
 Prayer vigils were held at the state Capitol, and barricades were erected outside the governor’s mansion.
-Even Baker Mayfield, quarterback for the NFL’s Cleveland Browns, weighed in on Oklahoma’s highest-profile execution in decades.
+Even Baker Mayfield, quarterback for the NFL’s Cleveland Browns, weighed in.

-Julius Jones, 41, who has maintained his innocence for more than two decades, is scheduled to receive a lethal injection Thursday at the State Penitentiary in McAlester for the 1999 slaying of Paul Howell, a businessman in the affluent Oklahoma City suburb of Edmond.

-Mayfield, a Heisman Trophy winner from the University of Oklahoma, is among several high-profile athletes and entertainers who have weighed in on Jones’ case, urging Republican Gov. Kevin Stitt to commute his sentence and spare his life.
+Mayfield, a Heisman Trophy winner from the University of Oklahoma, is among several high-profile athletes and entertainers who have weighed in on Jones’ case, urging Stitt to commute his sentence and spare his life.

 “Yeah, it’s pretty rough, to be honest with you,” Mayfield said Wednesday, pausing and his eyes filling with tears.
 “That’s not something that’s easy to talk about.
 Been trying to get the facts stated and the truth to be told for a while.